Pungyeon/clean-go/README.md

 }
 ```

+Secondly, we are also getting rid of the `if` statements and converting to using a `switch` statement instead.
+We aren't doing much differently here, but it's a good example to start off with.
+The intention of this function is now much more clear, with very little effort.

 ### Refactoring `traverseDir`

-Ok, let's go to the more meatier function, traverseDir.
+Ok, let's go to the more interesting function, `traverseDir`.
 Why do we want to refactor this function?
-Well, let's think about what our peudo code for this would look like:
+A good way to think about this, is to think of how you would describe this function in pseudio code and then compare it to your actual function.
+I'm thinking that this function could be reduced to the following pseudo-code.

 ```
 traverseDir: